 Redesigning Multi-Party Boarding for Efficiency and Ease

-Achieving a 46% reduction in boarding time through an innovative group-pass solution.
+Achieving a 46% reduction in group boarding time through an innovative group-pass solution.

 CLIENT